simonhearne/loxima/index.md

 <div class="tiles">
 <div class="tile">
   <h2 class="post-title">Custom Development</h2>
   <p class="post-excerpt">We have extensive experience in bulding and managing software projects, including hosting and domain services.
-From .NET to Java on k8s and serverless functions on cloud services &emdash; Loxima can help to deliver the requirements you need to succeed.</p>
+From .NET to Java on k8s and serverless functions on cloud services &mdash; Loxima can help to deliver the requirements you need to succeed.</p>
 </div><!-- /.tile -->
 <div class="tile">
   <h2 class="post-title">Physical Experiences</h2>